J. R. Simplot

-John Richard Simplot (/ˈsɪmplɒt/; January 4, 1909 – May 25, 2008) was an American entrepreneur and businessman best known as the founder of the J. R. Simplot Company, a Boise, Idaho-based agricultural supplier specializing in potato products.
+John Richard Simplot (/ˈsɪmplɒt/; January 4, 1909 – May 25, 2008) was an American entrepreneur and businessman best known as the founder of the J. R. Simplot Company, a Boise, Idaho–based agricultural supplier specializing in potato products.
 In 2007, he was estimated to be the 89th-richest person in the United States, at $3.6 billion.
 At the time of his death at age 99 in May 2008, he was the oldest billionaire on the Forbes 400.

 Early life

 Born in Dubuque, Iowa, he was the third of six children of Charles R. and Dorothy (Haxby) Simplot.
 His maternal grandmother was English, as were both parents of both his maternal grandfather and paternal grandmother.
 His paternal great-grandparents were both French.

 A year later in 1910, the family relocated a thousand miles (1,600 km) west to homestead in the newly irrigated Magic Valley of south central Idaho; the Minidoka Dam on the Snake River was completed a few years earlier.
-After differences with his father, Simplot left school in the eighth grade at age 14 in 1923.
-He then worked on a farm near Declo, Cassia County, Idaho.
-He developed a low-cost method for feeding hogs when the market fell, feeding wild horse meat and potatoes to his hogs.
-When the market recovered he sold at a profit and got into the potato and vegetable processing business.
+After differences with his father, Simplot left school in the eighth grade at age 14 in 1923, then worked on a farm near Declo in Cassia County.
+He developed a low-cost method for feeding hogs when the market fell, feeding them wild horse meat and potatoes.
+When the market recovered, Simplot sold his hogs at a profit and got into the potato and vegetable processing business.